Amsterdam Airport Schiphol: Origins and early years

-A new terminal building was completed in 1949 and it was decided that Schiphol was to become the primary airport of the Netherlands.
+A new terminal building was completed in 1949, and it was decided that Schiphol was to become the primary airport of the Netherlands.
 The expansion came at the cost of a small town called Rijk, which was demolished to make room for the growing airport.
 The name of this town is remembered in the name of the present Schiphol-Rijk industrial estate.
 In 1967, Schiphol expanded even further with a new terminal area at its current location.
 Most of the 1967 terminal is still in use today (Departure Halls 1 and 2), as are parts of the original piers (now called C, D, and E).
 Dutch designer Benno Wissing created signage for Schiphol Airport, well known for its clear writing and thorough colour-coding; to avoid confusion, he prohibited any other signage in the shades of yellow and green used.
 The new terminal building replaced the older facilities once located on what is now the east side of the airport.
 The A-pier (now C-pier) of the airport was modified in 1970 to allow Boeing 747 aircraft to use the boarding gates.
 A new pier (D, now called F) opened in 1977, dedicated to handling wide-body aircraft.
-The first railway station at the airport followed in 1978.
+The first railway station at the airport was opened in 1978.